-A 16-hour course, over two days (please note that only the first day of the clinic is shown on the event calendar).
+A course typically taught over two days (please note that only the first day of the clinic is shown on the event calendar).
 You must attend the full class, and pass a 50-question multiple choice exam (80% correct is needed to pass).
 The cost of the course is $50.

 What is the "Recreational Referee Grade 9" course?